Things to do in Lausanne

 Inside the museum there are several beautiful movies shown, about concentration, happiness or the sadness of a defeat.
 There is a nice movie about the opening ceremonies through time which we loved watching.
 You will be able to see all the different torches that carried the Olympic flame and of course all the medals.

-On the -1 level there are also some interactive games to be played and you can test your balance on different balance boards.
+On the -1 level there are also some interactive games to be played.
+You can for instance test your balance on different balance boards.

 The museum is located by the lake and the outdoor area has some nice art representing sports and athletes.
 You will see the Olympic flame and you can test who of your family is the fastest on a 100-meters athletics track.